Welcome

 In practical terms, that means that I use practices such as: mindfulness, meditation, intuition, and embodiment as well as present moment awareness, relaxation and breathing techniques, reflection, cognitive behavioral strategies, physical movement and exercise.
 I draw from contemplative, cognitive and neurosciences, as well as psychology, sociology and philosophy of mind.

 I challenge my clients to think differently.
-The only way we can move toward change in our lives of any kind is through learning to look at ourselves and our environment from a different viewpoint.
-Sometimes that’s uncomfortable and potentially painful, but it is also the path to connection and living life with greater ease and you’re not alone in the journey.
+The only way we can move toward change of any kind in our lives is through learning to look at ourselves and our environment from a different viewpoint and explore new perspectives.
+Sometimes that’s uncomfortable and potentially painful, but it is also the path to connection and living life with greater ease and joy.
+You’re not alone in the journey.
+We can navigate your path together.
 I provide a safe place for you to explore what feels right for you, at your own pace using methods that work for you.

 Awareness – noticing what is happening in and around you

-Action – the application of what you notice
+Action – applying a strategy to address what you notice

 Reflection – contemplating the results of your action